 Elopements & adventure weddings have become increasingly popular over the past half decade, adding to the tens of millions of visitors that visit our national and state parks each year.
 The majority of people never intend to harm nature but our presence can certainly take a toll.
 These areas suffer from litter, animals that become habituated to humans and trail erosion, just to name a few things.
 If you haven’t spent much time in the outdoors (or even if you have), you may not realize that our negative behaviors make a big impact.

-I grew up in the shadow of Mount Rainier, where my family would volunteer as Meadow Rovers on summer break.
+I grew up in the shadow of Mount Rainier, where my family would volunteer as Meadow Rovers on summer breaks.
 We would hike the trails to check on trail makers, report animal sightings and trail violations–Did you know you could be fined, per foot print, for walking on the meadows up and Paradise and Sunrise?
 As a teenager, I probably thought this was all boring too but unlike for many people, the Leave No Trace Principles were taught to me and instilled in me at a young age and now I consider them every time I work or play in the outdoors.
 Right now, it is relatively easy to take our couples to get married in the outdoors but if we are careless and inconsiderate, it may become more challenging in the future.
 Let’s not let that happen–No matter what age you are, it’s never to late to start putting the Leave No Trace Principles into practice!

 So what is Leave No Trace anyway?
 The Leave No Trace (LNT) principles are the guidelines we should follow to best enjoy and protect our natural spaces.
 Rules and regulations are usually more strict at the national level but these principles are good to keep in the back of your mind anytime you go outdoors.
 If you’re a vendor that specializes in elopements and adventure weddings, you should be the expert in these and should consider yourself a steward of the outdoors–Educate yourselves, your couples and other vendors you work with!

 Plan ahead and prepare: